aderusha/HASwitchPlate/Documentation/05_Home_Assistant.md

 bash <(wget -qO- -o /dev/null https://raw.githubusercontent.com/aderusha/HASwitchPlate/master/Home_Assistant/deployhasp.sh)
 ```

-Finally, you'll need to restart Home Assistant to apply your changes then continue to the [First time setup](#first-time-setup) section below to initialize your environment.
+Finally, you'll need to restart Home Assistant to apply your changes.

----

-## First time setup

 After Home Assistant has restarted, look for a tab along the top with your device name and select it.
 Click the button labeled `Click here for HASP <name> First-Time Setup`.
-You should now have a fully-functioning HASP installation ready for customization!